 Litmus is also very much a part of the email community, and they really get email.
 They host amazing conferences every year, and their help team is very knowledgeable.
 Litmus provides (amongst other things) previews of how an email will render in most email clients, and I consider them an essential tool in email development.

-Chris, Paid Search Manager: Keyword Wrapper & Phrase Builder Tool
+Chris, Performance Search Director: Keyword Wrapper & Phrase Builder Tool

 The first allows you to paste a list of keywords into the tool which at a press of a button are converted into every different keyword match type.
 This seems like a simple task but it saves a huge amount of time when populating an account with different keyword match types.

 The second tool allows you to automatically build a list of combinations of keywords and phrases.
 For example, if you have a list of locations that you want to prefix with a keyword, like "Italian food London", this tool will automatically build a list of phrases saving you masses of time.